 Pick your favorite video streaming service and compare it to a random VCR company.
 If you were to ask them both if they had a pause button, both could honestly reply “yes”, but it would say little about the important distinctions between the underlying technologies of the two and how they ultimately shape the consumer experience.

-When evaluating enterprise software solutions, large behavioral health organizations often step into the same trap.
-The popular method when shopping for software is to send out requests for proposal (RFP) to multiple vendors in the hopes that the best product will emerge.
+When evaluating software solutions, behavioral health practices often step into the same trap.
+A popular method when shopping for software is to send out requests for proposal (RFP) to multiple vendors in the hopes that the best product will emerge.
 However, the solutions that win bids usually do so because they can answer “yes” the most times to a list of feature inquiries—not necessarily because they are the best fit.
-The result of this system, unfortunately, is that organizations are often left working with legacy solutions while vendors are offered little incentive to innovate.
+The result of this system, unfortunately, is that organizations are often left working with legacy solutions while EHR vendors are offered little incentive to innovate.

 There is good news.
-The status quo isn’t the only option for organizations looking for an enterprise software solution.
-But finding the right one will require leaders to adopt a vision-based approach to the software acquisition process.
+The status quo isn’t the only option for organizations looking for a better EHR solution.
+But finding the right one will require practice owners to adopt a vision-based approach to the software selection process.

 Start from the end, work toward the beginning

 Take the time to really create a vision of success, and imagine how the organization might build a path to get there.
-Think in terms of specific and measurable goals, and come to a collectively agreed upon definition of what the organization hopes to achieve.
+Think in terms of specific and measurable goals, and come to a collectively agreed-upon definition of what the organization hopes to achieve.
+Goals could include improved administrative and/or clinical efficiencies, higher reimbursement rates, or more measurable care outcomes.
 With the picture of success considered, it will begin to become clear which technology solutions can support the organization’s vision, and which cannot.